 But if you are not getting the reach that you hoped for, you could be making some fatal Tailwind mistakes without even realising it…

 I made SOOO many mistakes on Tailwind since I started using it.
 I even got myself into the Pinterest Jail (Traumatising…).
 But hey, that’s how we learn right?

 Since I learned my lessons the hard way, I want to share what I learned, so you can fast track your Tailwind progress.

 So here are, 13 Tailwind mistakes that are possibly stopping you getting traffic, and what you need to do instead.

-Disclosure: Some of the links in the article contains affiliate links, which means that if you make a purchase through one of the links, I will receive a small commission at no extra cost to you.
+Disclosure: I am compensated to create this post.
+Some of the links in the article contains affiliate links, which means that if you make a purchase through one of the links, I will receive a small commission at no extra cost to you.
 This helps support the blog and allows me to continue to make free content.
 I will only recommend products that I use and love.
 Thank you for your support!